Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 Join me in my photo journal of my rooftop tour of the great cathedral that is the ultimate destination of the Camino de Santiago.

-The combination ticket to see the museum and the rooftop, called the "Cubiertas y Torre de la Carraca" is only 10 Euros.
+The combination ticket to see the museum and the rooftop, called the "Cubiertas y Torre de la Carraca" is only 12 Euros.
 Be sure to take your pilgrim's passport when you purchase your ticket as this is the pilgrim's reduced price.
 For current pricing and to see the rules and regulations, please consult the official cathedral web page by clicking here.

-For only another six Euros, you can also add the Pórtico da Gloria to your ticket.
+For only another eight Euros, you can also add the Pórtico da Gloria to your ticket.
 This sculptured, former main entrance to the cathedral, created by the Master Mateo, is another must see!
 (One can no longer enter the cathedral by this acclaimed portico, a recently restored and cherished work of art, now under strict humidity, temperature and traffic control).

 There are many rooms to be seen on the museum part, so allow yourself plenty of time to see it all as there is no readmission.
 In addition, you can see a video and displays on how the cathedral restoration is being done.
 After seeing this video I greatly appreciated the amount of time it is taking for this restoration!